Facility and Efficiency Improvements - Safety and Preparedness for a Healthy School Environment

 - Establish safety plans and be prepared to implement them in case of emergency.

 - Follow safe chemical management practices to minimize potential exposure and prepare for responses to spills or other hazards.

 - Train students, staff members and volunteers to respond to emergencies and conduct routine exercises and drills.

 - Readiness and Emergency Management for Schools Center by the Department of Education offers schools support for developing high-quality emergency operations plans and comprehensive planning efforts.

 EPA and Federal Partners

-- EPA's Emergency Management programs help ensure that facilities and organizations take steps to prevent oil spills, chemical accidents and other emergencies; implement planning and preparedness requirements; and respond to environmental emergencies.
+- EPA's Emergency Response Programs help ensure that facilities and organizations take steps to prevent oil spills, chemical accidents and other emergencies; implement planning and preparedness requirements; and respond to environmental emergencies.
 The website describes EPA's programs, explains rules and regulations and links to numerous information sources.

 - Natural Disasters by EPA offers information about preparing for and recovery after hurricanes, floods, and other natural disasters.
 Information for commercial facilities would apply to school buildings, too, such as safe debris removal.